agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccountsApi.md

 <a id="updateaccount"></a>
 # **UpdateAccount**
-> Account UpdateAccount (string id, AccountData accountData, string name = null)
+> Account UpdateAccount (string id, AccountUpdateData accountUpdateData, string name = null)

-Use the `AccountData` object resource to update `Account` using `Id, Username, ExternalId` field(s) value.
+Use the `AccountUpdateData` object resource to update `Account` using `Id, Username, ExternalId` field(s) value.

 Provide the updated record information in your request data and use the `PUT` method of the resource with a specific record ID to update that record.

-The input parameter must be used in the `AccountData` record structure inside the `FieldType` parameter in the foreign key fields.
+The input parameter must be used in the `AccountUpdateData` record structure inside the `FieldType` parameter in the foreign key fields.

 Foreign key fields are: `TenantId, LanguageId, TimezoneId, DateFormatId`